 Time: Changes depending on the sunset

-Fee: $2.06 per person.
-We accept cash and checks.
-Make all checks payable to the Acadiana Park Nature Station
+Fee: $2.17 per person.
+We accept exact cash and/or checks make all checks payable to the Acadiana Park Nature Station.

 Weekend Nature Talks

 The first Saturday of each month, we offer a nature talk at 1-2pm.
 There will be a different topic each month about all the awesome plants and animals that we find on the Nature Station trails and in Louisiana.
 Some of the topics we will cover: LA black bear, birds and migration, flying wildlife, insects, spiders, mammals, reptiles, amphibians, trees and vines, wildflowers, pollination and more.

 Weekend Trail Tour

 The second and fourth Saturday and Sunday of each month, we offer a trail tour, reservations are required.
 One of our naturalists will guide you on a hike through our trail system, pointing out plants and animals along the way.
 Each hike is a bit different because of the changing seasons.
 Remember to make reservations for this one!

 We have two Young Naturalist Clubs, the Junior Young Naturalist Club for 7-9 year olds and the Young Naturalist Club for 10-13 year olds.